BOCK-CHAIN/BockOneUI/README.md

 <p>Run the following command in your local machine:</p>

 <pre>
-scp -i "<path for key pair>" -r "<path of the web folder in the project>" ubuntu@<ip address of EC2>:/home/ubuntu/web
+scp -i "&lt;path for key pair&gt;" -r "&lt;path of the web folder in the project&gt;" ubuntu@&lt;ip address of EC2&gt;:/home/ubuntu/web
 </pre>

 <hr>